 At Dental Associates of Delaware we are always striving to educate our patients on the importance of oral health.
-The Doctors and staff at our Brandywine, Hockessin, Middletown, Newark, Wilmington, DE offices are always happy to answer any questions that our patients have.
+The Doctors and staff at our offices in Brandywine, Hockessin, Middletown, Newark, Wilmington, and Millsboro, DE are always happy to answer any questions that our patients have.
 As we move towards the new year it is important that we provide information on how your oral health can affect the rest of your physical health.

 Can Too Much Good Bacteria Be Bad?

 Much like the rest of your body, your mouth is filled with bacteria and while for the most part it is what is considered good bacteria, there is bad bacteria as well.
 Under normal conditions the body’s natural defenses and good oral health care, such as daily brushing and flossing, can keep these bacteria under control.
 However, without proper oral hygiene, bacteria can reach levels that might lead to oral infections, such as tooth decay and gum disease.